 Card Deck ReviewThe Cultural Emergence Empowerment Deck is the latest creation by permaculture designer and teacher, Looby Macnamara.
 The deck contains 96 cards, and each one features one of Looby’s beautiful hand drawn illustrations.
 Although the deck is designed to be used in conjunction with Looby’s ‘Cultural Emergence - A Tool Kit For Transforming Ourselves & The World’ book, published by Permanent Publications in 2020, it's also a great ‘stand alone’ tool.

 The deck features cards from the following areas of Looby’s work - The Cultural Emergence ‘phases’ (tools for balancing life), ‘practices’ (tools to embody regenerative habits) and ‘principles’ (tools to support effective decision making), the design framework from People & Permaculture, the Design Web and cards representing the 7 Ways To Think Differently, (growing supportive mindsets from systems of limitations).
 The last category the card deck includes is about the 8 Shields Model, designed by Jon Young, with the aim of deepening our understanding and practice of nature connection.
 It was really great to be part of a workshop Looby facilitated at the Permaculture Association’s ‘Festival Of Permaculture’, to explore how the cards could be used both personally and in group settings.
 Some of the ideas shared in the workshop that fit with Looby’s intentions for the deck as a tool included - creative work, decision making, journaling prompts, problem solving, coaching, designing, and self care practices.
 I use card decks from a wide range of disciplines in both my personal and work life and I’m really looking forward to seeing how the Cultural Emergence Empowerment Deck can be used on a regular basis, especially as part of my permaculture design projects.
+Book ReviewJan Hoyland is a professional garden designer, consultant, educator and author.
+Jan is also a smallholder on the wild moors of North Yorkshire and it's through this aspect of her life I first connected with her stunning photos and wisdom on social media.
+I was so excited when Jan first announced the arrival of her book and the experience of my first read of it has been just as powerful as I had hoped.

 The Alchemy of Gardening is a beautiful mix of the story of a garden, regenerative horticultural advice, gardening history and memoir.
 Jan’s reflective and accessible writing style invites us to share her journey of how she used a deepening connection with nature in her gardening practice to manage a new diagnosis of a life changing chronic illness, a story so similar to my own.
 The chapters in Jan’s book take us around the Earth based spirituality Wheel of the Year.
 Through the eight festivals of that Wheel, Jan draws upon permaculture principles, philosophy and her own extensive knowledge and experience to offer the reader everyday practical seasonal gardening tips and insight into how transformative the human relationship with land can be.
 Jan’s wise and wonderfully reflective words are illustrated with stunning lino prints by Sally Zarenco another North Yorkshire based creative.
 You can buy prints of this work from Sally’s website Ashford Cottage Design The Alchemy of Gardening is an important addition to the bookshelves of gardeners, permaculture designers, chronic illness folk and anyone interested in the essential role that furthering nature connection plays in the healing of Earth.
 You can buy The Alchemy of Gardening from York Book Shop Throughout 2024 I am starting to do more work around death, dying and grief again.
 This blog post contains some of the resources I refer to in the various events I am involved with.